jomael/psvlib/php4Delphi/readme.txt

 { $Id: readme.txt,v 7.0 04/2007 delphi32 Exp $ }

-PHP4Delphi is a Delphi interface to PHP for Delphi 5, 6, 7, Delphi 2005 and Delphi 2006.
+PHP4Delphi is a Delphi interface to PHP for Delphi 5, 6, 7, Delphi 2005, Delphi 2006 and Delphi 2007.

 PHP4Delphi consists of 3 big subprojects:

 1. PHP scripting (using php as a scripting language in Delphi applications) PHP4Delphi allows to execute the PHP scripts within the Delphi program using TpsvPHP component directly without a WebServer.
-TpsvPHP is not a component for
-server-side development.
-It is a scripting for applications (like VBA for Office).
 It is a PHP extension that enables you to write client-side GUI applications.
 One of the goals behind it was to prove that PHP is a capable general-purpose scripting language that is suited for more than just Web applications.
-It is intended for creating standalone GUI applications.
-If you want to use PHP within your application you can use Indy idHTTPServer component and idISAPIRunner + PHP4ISAPI or idCGIRunner + php.exe.
-You will have exactly the same results as using IIS or Apache.
-With php4Delphi you can use delphi forms instead of web-forms, pass parameters to script directly, without using GET and POST methods.
+It is used by "Delphi for PHP" from CodeGear.

 2. PHP extensions development framework (using Delphi to extend PHP functionality) Visual Development Framework gives possibility to create custom PHP